-These expenditures represent just 1.2% of LPEA’s total annual budget.
+These expenditures represent a small fraction of LPEA’s total annual budget.
 LPEA’s initial estimates show that we could save hundreds of millions of dollars over the life of our contract with Tri-State by exiting early.
 That is why the board believes the costs being incurred for legal fees to pursue an exit charge are worth the initial investment.

 These costs would not have been necessary if Tri-State had supplied an exit charge when initially requested in July of 2019.
 LPEA has the right to explore an exit from our contract with Tri-State, which currently runs through the end of 2050.
 Tri-State is owned by 42 rural electric cooperatives and was formed on the principles that it would a) benefit its members and b) allow for its members to withdraw on equitable terms and conditions determined by its Board of Directors.